On a Stochastic Fundamental Lemma and Its Use for Data-Driven Optimal Control: Data-Driven Stochastic Optimal Control

-A detailed analysis of the closed-loop properties of the proposed data-driven stochastic MPC framework is beyond the scope of the present paper and postponed to future work.
+A detailed analysis of the closed-loop properties of the proposed data-driven stochastic predictive control framework is beyond the scope of the present paper and postponed to future work.
 Instead we demonstrate its efficacy via examples.